 Rather than heading to some fusty stockbroker offices in Mayfair, investors can now get a similar-ish service via an app.
 The fusty stockbroker may beg to differ, but in practice, the fees are lower and in many cases, the financial outcome won’t be very different.

-There are a lot springing up, so it can be worth sticking with those that have been around a while like Nutmeg, Moneyfarm or Wealthsimple.
+There are many robo advisors springing up, so it can be worth sticking with those that have been around a while like Nutmeg, Moneyfarm or Wealthsimple.
 The beauty of these offerings is their simplicity.
 Usually, you just answer a series of questions about your age and plans for the future and it will give you an appropriate portfolio.
 In that respect, it is a good option for someone who doesn’t want to think too hard but wants their money to work a little harder than it would in a bank account.

 Split it up

 It can be tempting to think that all the money needs to be invested in one idea.
-However, it is a good strategy to split it up into three or four pots.
+However, it is a good investment strategy to split it up into three or four pots.
 One pot can be used to back your higher risk ideas – that artificial intelligence ETF, frontier market fund or micro-cap companies.
 Another can be used for more gentle options – a well-diversified global fund, for example, while the remainder can be in a safer option – perhaps cash or near-cash.

 This is a sensible strategy for another reason.
 If you put all your money into one market in one go, you risk investing at the peak of the market only to watch it gently slide.
 All markets go through cycles.
 There are also strong behavioural reasons why this might happen.
 When investing, human beings tend to be reassured by following the crowd.
 If everyone else is investing in a particular area, it can seem like a good idea.
 Unfortunately, this will often be the peak of the market.
 Spreading your money into different pots avoids this problem.
+Think it through and compare share trading platforms with our comparison table.

 Take a grown-up gap year (or month)